The Role of Dietary Fats and Cholesterol in Heart Health

 - Short-term studies found that low-carb dieters lost more than those on other programs--including the American Heart Association plan--without higher cholesterol or blood pressure levels.
 A study presented at an American Association for the Study of Obesity meeting in fall 2003 noted that people who ate an extra 300 calories a day on a very low-carb diet lost the same amount during 12 weeks as those on a standard low-fat diet.
 Over the course of the study, the low-carb group ate 25,000 more calories--which should have added up to about seven additional pounds, but didn't.

-- A report in the New England Journal of Medicine found people following the Atkins Nutritional Approach lost twice as much weight as those on standard low-fat diets.
+- A report in the New England Journal of Medicine found people following Atkins lost twice as much weight as those on standard low-fat diets.
 Plus, the Atkins group generally had better levels of "good" cholesterol and triglycerides, or fats in the blood, than those following the low-fat programs.
 There was no difference in levels of "bad" cholesterol or blood pressure.
 The report cited two studies: A six-month study by the U.S. Veterans Affairs Department and a year-long study led by Gary D. Foster, who runs the weight-loss program at the University of Pennsylvania School of Medicine.
 After six months, the Atkins group had lost an average of 15 pounds, while those on low-calorie, low-fat diets lost an average of seven pounds.
 After a year, Atkins followers kept off an average of 9.5 pounds, the others about 5.5 pounds, and Atkins participants had no ill health effects.